pfeodrippe/arrudeia/README.md

 Besides `->*`, also check `arrudeia.core/label`, it can be used in any place where you want to create a step to be tested.

+You can use `arrudeia.core/run-step` to check results for each step and, probably, check invariants in tests.

 `arrudeia.core/valid-interleavings` returns all possible interleavings for multiple processes so you can test some invariants (check its doc).
 ``` clojure